 Unspecified sexual dysfunction – When a person shows symptoms of one or more sexual dysfunctions but the cause can't be determined as only one

-Do you recognize any of the symptoms above, it is good idea to get a sexologist or a couples therapist who can help you with the suitable speciality and experience you need.
+If you recognise any of the symptoms above, it is good idea to get a sexologist or a couples therapist who can help you with the suitable speciality and experience you need.